 What Products does AeroPress make?

-AeroPress currently makes two main products for brewing coffee.
+AeroPress currently makes four main products for brewing coffee.

-First there is the original AeroPress coffee maker, launched in 2005.
+First there is the original AeroPress coffee maker, originally launched in 2005.

 Second, there is the AeroPress Go coffee maker, launched in 2019, which is aimed more at the travel market.